JuliaPOMDP/POMDPs.jl/docs/src/def_solver.md

 ## Defining Requirements

-If you share your solver, in order to make it easy to use, specifying requirements as described [here](@ref specifying_requirements) is highly recommended.
+You may wish to specify requirements for your solver to make it easier to use using the [POMDPLinter package](https://github.com/JuliaPOMDP/POMDPLinter.jl).

 \[1\] *Decision Making Under Uncertainty: Theory and Application* by Mykel J. Kochenderfer, MIT Press, 2015